jfallmann/diffTF_Fork/docs/chapter2.rst

 FILES ``{comparisonType}.diagnosticPlots.peaks.pdf``
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Summary
   Produced in rule ``DiffPeaks``.
-Various diagnostic plots for the differential accessibility peak analysis for the real data
+Various diagnostic plots for the differential accessibility peak analysis for the real data.

 Details
   The pages are as follows:

-  (1) MA plots
+  (1) Density plots of non-normalized (page 1) and normalized (page 2) mean log counts as well their respective empirical cumulative distribution functions (ECDF, pages 3 and 4 for non−normalized and normalized mean log counts, respectively)
-  (2) density plots of normalized and non-normalized counts (3) mean-average plots (average of the log-transformed counts vs the fold-change per peak) for each of the sample pairs (4) mean SD plots (row standard deviations versus row means)
+  (2) pairwise mean-average plots (average of the log-transformed counts vs the fold-change per peak) for each of the sample pairs.
+This can be useful to further assess systematic differences between the samples.
+Note that only a maximum of 20 different pairwise plots are shown for time and efficacy reasons.
+  (3) mean SD plots (row standard deviations versus row means, last page)

 FILE ``{comparisonType}.DESeq.object.rds``